 Otherwise there are okonomiyaki, mostly savored in Hiroshima and Osaka.
 It’s a mix between a pizza, a pancake and a Japanese omelet stuffed with various ingredients : meat, cheese, egg, vegetables… There are a lot of other dishes you have to taste in Japan : monjayaki, takoyaki, hitsumabushi, ochazuke which is a rice bowl with raw fish, and you pour green tea on it… You have to try a traditional Japanese breakfast!

 You can also buy a bento (home-packed meal) at a konbini (convenient store).
 As I said earlier, never stick your chopsticks into your rice vertically standing up!
 Surprisingly, eating in Japan is not that expensive (usually less than 1000 yens, which is 8 euros), however buying alcohol is expensive.
 Watching the Japanese getting drunk is interesting, they get completely uninhibited because of alcohol 😀 Wanna know more about food in Japan?
-Here’s a Japanese food guide.
+Here’s a Japanese food guide, and here’s a list of Japanese desserts ans cake.

 Toilets in Japan